← Back to home

 8. Personal-data breach notification

 We will notify the Controller without undue delay after becoming aware of a personal-data breach affecting the Controller's personal data, and will provide the information reasonably available to help the Controller meet its own notification obligations.
+For a Controller subject to the Malaysian PDPA those obligations now include, since the 2024 amendment, notifying the Personal Data Protection Commissioner as soon as practicable and within 72 hours where a breach causes or is likely to cause significant harm or affects more than 1,000 data subjects, so our notice to the Controller is written to arrive with the facts that filing needs.

 9. Deletion or return on termination